 - improvements to the M25, A2, and A13 where the crossing connects to these roads

 - new structures and changes to existing ones – including bridges, buildings, tunnel entrances, viaducts and utilities such as electricity pylons – along the length of the new road

 - a free-flow charging system similar to that at the Dartford Crossing, where drivers do not need to stop but pay remotely

-On 12 May 2022, National Highways opened a new consultation on the Lower Thames Crossing.
-Called a 'local refinement consultation', it covers localised changes, including:
+From 12 May 2022 to 20 June 2022, National Highways held a 'local refinement consultation' on the Lower Thames Crossing.
+It covered localised changes, including: